MusicDataset/md_homepage/content/home/Baroque/Bach/Bach864.md

 +++
-title = "Prelude and Fugue in G-sharp Minor, WTC I, BWV 863" composer = ["Bach, Johann Sebastian"]
+title = "Prelude and Fugue in A Major, WTC I, BWV 864" composer = ["Bach, Johann Sebastian"]

 +++